adopted-ember-addons/ember-cli-flash/README.md

 ```

 ### Custom `close` action
 The `close` action is always passed to the component whether it is used or not.
-It can be used to implement your own close button, such an an `x` in the top-right corner.
+It can be used to implement your own close button, such as an `x` in the top-right corner.

 When using a custom `close` action, you will want to set `destroyOnClick=false` to override the default (`destroyOnClick=true`).
 You could do this globally in `flashMessageDefaults`.